Kelp-framework/Kelp/README.md

 Turning on re-blessing is best done in the config of [Kelp::Routes](http://search.cpan.org/perldoc?Kelp::Routes).
 Once turned on, the route dispatcher will re-bless the application instance into the controller class, allowing for more traditional OO development.
-Note, that reblessing \*may\* entail a performance penalty.
-Our benchmarks show that they are quite insignificant.

 With re-blessing turned on: